-If WordPress is altering the embed code, you could use a third-party plugin to add the CTA to the page/post in the form of a shortcode.
-One plugin that allows users to insert CTA codes via a shortcode (therefore preserving the script tags) is Insert HTML Snippet.
-Another example of this kind of plugin is Shortcoder.
+If WordPress is altering the embed code, you could use a third-party plugin such as Insert HTML Snippet or Shortcoder to add the button CTA to the page/post in the form of a shortcode, which will preserve the script tags.

-Sometimes the information from the CTA tool doesn't match up with the view/click data from the landing pages tool.
+Sometimes the data in the CTA (legacy) tool doesn't match up with the view/click data from the landing pages tool.
 There are a few reasons why this might occur:

-Yes, you can use an anchor ID in the URL link of a CTA:
+Yes, you can use an anchor ID in the URL of a button CTA:

 Please note: when using an anchor ID in the URL of a CTA, the page will reload before scrolling to the anchor.
 This is because CTA click tracking requires the page to load and redirect.
 If you would rather the page not reload, use an anchor link instead.